bernieplug/eepelican/content/blog/definitive-guide-keywords.md

 **Description**

-The description is the section that you have the most control over, and it is a perfectly viable place to put some remaining keywords - Amazon scans it as well.
-However, we must stress again - **you do not need to repeat keywords** anywhere on your product page.
+The description is the section that you have the most control over, and it is a perfectly viable place to put some remaining keywords—Amazon scans it as well.
+However, we must stress again—**you do not need to repeat keywords** anywhere on your product page.

 If you’ve already taken care of most of your keywords in the features list and title, focus more on making your description inviting and marketing your product rather than stuffing it full of keywords to the point of illegibility.
 In terms of keyword optimization, the description is more of a place to weave in an extra keyword or two that you couldn’t fit anywhere else.

 #### Step 4: Watch

 Gustavo’s feeling pretty good about his keywords now.
-You might be too - after all, your advice came from us.
+You might be too—after all, your advice came from us.
 In all seriousness, though, the work doesn’t stop there.
 At the risk of sounding dramatic, it’s only just begun.

 To shoehorn in a cliché Winston Churchill quote, “to improve is to change; to be perfect is to change often.”
 You can’t be certain that your initial swing at keyword optimization will bring back the results you want, simply because keywords are hard and people often use unexpected search terms.
 You’ll have to change at some point.

 The next step, then, is to track the results that your keywords have gotten you.
 This is difficult to do manually, but fortunately, we have a better solution coming soon… For now, pick a few keywords you’d like to test out, search them, and find where your product ranks.
 You might have to go through a few pages, but don’t get disheartened!
 More than anything, it takes time to place well.
 Keywords aren’t a magic ranking cure-all.

-Here’s the problem - tracking keywords manually, although doable, is impractical and difficult, since Amazon doesn’t provide any built-in systems for keyword tracking.
+Here’s the problem—tracking keywords manually, although doable, is impractical and difficult, since Amazon doesn’t provide any built-in systems for keyword tracking.
 Thankfully, Efficient Era has developed a solution for this exact problem.

 The **Efficient Era Keyword Tool** is nearing the end of development, and we’ll update you as soon as it’s released.
 It tracks all keywords you choose, as well as automatically generated keywords, gives you your ranking for them, gives you new keyword suggestions, and much more.
 Once it is released, links and more information will be posted in an update below.